SS John A. McGean: Final voyage and sinking

-The body of chief engineer Calvin Smith was found near Black's Point, Ontario (just south of Goderich, Ontario) in late November 1913.
+After the storm, the body of chief engineer Calvin Smith was found near Black's Point, Ontario (just south of Goderich, Ontario) in late November 1913.
 Second cook D.M.
 Betts' remains were identified at the morgue in Goderich, Ontario via a photograph and details furnished by the Lake Carriers' Association.
 His remains were sent home to Girard, Pennsylvania on November 20, 1913.
+The remaining crew, including captain Nye's body were never recovered.
+The McGean would be lost and not discovered for 72 years Portions of the wreckage were found by a local doctor along the shoreline at Bayfield, Ontario in mid-November 1913.
+The McGean was one of twelve ships lost with all hands during the storm.